- Lua 98.7%

 -fPICis required so we can statically linkliblua.ainto LÖVE.- The Makefile defaults already include

--DLUA_COMPAT_ALL.
-This is load-bearing — it restoreslua_objlen,setfenv/getfenv,luaL_openlib, etc. that LÖVE's C++ source uses.
-Without it the LÖVE build won't compile against Lua 5.2.
+-DLUA_COMPAT_ALL— this is load-bearing, it restoreslua_objlen,setfenv/getfenv,luaL_openlib, etc. that LÖVE's C++ source uses.

 The resulting /usr/local/bin/lua (5.2.4) will shadow Fedora's system /usr/bin/lua (5.4) on PATH.
 Not yet observed to break anything.

 SIF1's shipped Lua files are 32-bit ARM bytecode.
 Loading them on x86_64 needs lundump.c to accept a foreign size_t width.
-Replayground currently runs against AppAssets_dec (raw bytecode that came out of the SIF1 APK), so this patch is required if you want to mirror the verified working setup.
+The patch teaches lundump.c to load chunks whose declared sizeof(size_t) is smaller than the host's:

+The changes are gcc- and MSVC-clean.
 Rebuild Lua and re-run make install.
-Then continue to step 3 — LÖVE statically links liblua.a so it'll need a relink after the Lua change.
+LÖVE statically links liblua.a, so it needs a relink after the Lua change.

 git clone https://github.com/love2d/love.git love2d

 Edit love2d/CMakeLists.txt.
-In the non-MEGA else() branch (currently around line 218), replace the find_package(Lua51 REQUIRED) block with hardcoded paths to our 5.2 install:
+In the non-MEGA else() branch (around line 218), the project ships a patch that hardcodes the Lua 5.2 paths:

 set(LUA_INCLUDE_DIR /usr/local/include/lua5.2)